 Comparison of taxonomic and regional distribution: To examine the overall taxonomic distribution across the spatial datasets, we grouped species by taxonomic class and data source, and determined the proportion of each class represented in each dataset.
 To compare the spatial representation of the two datasets directly, we rasterized the IUCN species polygons to the same 0.5° grid as the AquaMaps species maps (Fig S2).
 We determined species presence within a grid cell as any non-zero overlap of a species polygon with the cell (Fig S1C).
 For the AquaMaps dataset, we determined per-cell species count by including all species with non-zero probability of occurrence to best approximate the "extent of occurrence" generally indicated by IUCN maps (Fig S1D).

 Comparison of paired maps: Although relatively small in number, overlap species present a unique opportunity to evaluate the two datasets overall.
 For the species included in both datasets, we examine how well the maps align in both spatial distribution and overall area.
-Based upon the definitions of extent of occurrence and area of occupancy, we expect that for a given species, the AquaMaps predicted distribution will fall within, and describe a smaller range than, the IUCN predicted distribution.
+If each dataset is communicating its own prediction of extent of occurrence, we expect that for a given species, the two predicted distributions will largely overlap, with similar total range sizes.
 Where these expectations seem to fail, we explore methodological issues that can introduce errors.

 We identified "paired map" species using genus and species binomials as a matching key.
 We used the taxize package [17] in R [18] to standardize species names and synonyms; for species with separate subpopulation maps in IUCN, we combined all subpopulations to create a single global population.
 For each of these paired map species, we determined species presence within each spatial cell for each dataset using the same criteria outlined above.